What is Trauma-Informed Care?

 Who Uses Trauma-Informed Care?

-Medical Professionals: According to Bodea, trauma-informed healthcare recognizes the vulnerability of traumatized individuals, families and communities.
+- Medical Professionals: According to Bodea, trauma-informed healthcare recognizes the vulnerability of traumatized individuals, families and communities.

 If you want to become a nurse, she said you'll work collaboratively with other professions to help those who have suffered trauma achieve their optimal state of wellness.
 “Nurses should be constantly vigilant to cues about past or current trauma because individuals may not be forthcoming with the information, particularly if there is a lack of trust in the healthcare professional or system," said Bodea.

 She noted that trauma-informed nursing care prioritizes patient safety first and foremost, which can include working to provide a safe place to live and work or basic necessities like food, clean water, transportation and utilities.
+“Nurses can work with local, state, and federal policymakers to improve the existence of and access to social programs as well as safety and disaster preparedness initiatives in their communities," she said.

-Bodea acknowledged that TIC is always relevant for medical professionals.
+Bodea noted that TIC is always relevant for medical professionals.
 “Just being in a healthcare setting may be re-traumatizing," she said.
 "The nurse works to establish trust, respect boundaries and privacy and empower patients."

-Teachers and Childcare Workers: According to the National Education Association, educators can lessen the impact of traumatic experiences and help all children learn with the right professional training.
+- Teachers and Childcare Workers: According to the National Education Association, educators can lessen the impact of traumatic experiences and help all children learn with the right professional training.

-Social Workers and Human Services Professionals: If you become a social worker or a human services professional, a TIC approach can help you foster caring relationships with clients and community members.
+- Social Workers and Human Services Professionals: If you become a social worker or a human services professional, a TIC approach can help you foster caring relationships with clients and community members.

 Both roles can benefit from a sensitive approach and a foundation of knowledge about how past experiences can affect people.
 In fact, SNHU’s human services degree offers a course, “Role and Impact of Trauma on Children and Families,” for its child and family services concentration.

-Who Can Benefit From a Trauma-Informed Approach?
+Who Else Can Benefit From a Trauma-Informed Approach?

 A TIC approach isn’t just for those in the caring professions.
 It can also be applied to a variety of other roles to build psychologically safe relationships.
-Here are just a few:

-Managers and Supervisors: According to a Psychology Today article about workplace trauma, trauma-informed leadership can make a huge difference in the workplace.
+- Managers and Supervisors: According to a Psychology Today article about workplace trauma, trauma-informed leadership can make a huge difference in the workplace.
 And that's not just reported by psychologists.

 A 2023 article by Fast Company similarly described the importance of trauma-informed leadership from a business point of view.
 “Trauma will continue to shift norms and reshape work as we know it, and organizations that want to see sustained success into the future will need to implement trauma-informed leadership,” the article said.